itmaybejj/linkpurpose/README.md

 ## Translations and/or overriding the text provided to screen readers

-Each of the four marked link types has a default hidden text provided to screen readers.
-Each can be overridden.
+Each of the marked link types has a default hidden text provided to screen readers.
+Each can be overridden:
 ```js
 // ...inside script wrapper...